kavon/stack-rfc/README.md

 The Statepoints system can go further to support runtime systems that have a "stackless" mode, where the normal call stack is not in use.
 A second stack, represented as a pointer value in the IR, is passed to the function as an argument to be used for function calls & return.

-A stackless model is often used to implement lightweight [green threads](https://en.wikipedia.org/wiki/Green_threads).
+Stackless models are used to implement lightweight [green threads](https://en.wikipedia.org/wiki/Green_threads).
 For example, Cilk has used this type of green thread for their concurrent work-stealing runtime system [1,2].
-The model can also be used to efficiently implement other control mechanisms derived from call-with-current-continuation, which is found in a number of languages like Ruby and is also [available in Boost](https://www.boost.org/doc/libs/1_68_0/libs/context/doc/html/context/cc.html) for [C++ proposal P0534R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0534r3.pdf).
+The model can also be used to efficiently implement other control mechanisms derived from `call-with-current-continuation`, which is found in a number of languages like [Ruby](https://ruby-doc.org/core-2.5.1/Continuation.html) and is also [available in Boost](https://www.boost.org/doc/libs/1_68_0/libs/context/doc/html/context/cc.html) for [C++ proposal P0534R3](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2017/p0534r3.pdf).

 Proposal